InnovateForVegas/doc-org-howtos/doc/en/README.md

 # English Language Documentation

-These are English language sources and/or translations of C*For.Vegas HOWTOs and other methods and best practices, intended to be informative, normative, and in some cases authoritative information for those just joining the Code for Vegas Foundation as a civic volunteer, or for anyone who wants to see what goes on and how.
+These are English language sources and/or translations of C*For.Vegas HOWTOs and other methods and best practices, intended to be informative, normative, and in some cases authoritative information for those just joining the Innovate for Vegas Foundation as a civic volunteer, or for anyone who wants to see what goes on and how.
 As is stated in the top-level README, this is a live repository, always subject to revision to keep our volunteer organization operating smoothly.

 ## Index